vuejs/v2.vuejs.org/source/guide/transitions.md

   2. Apply `v-enter` class to the element;
   3. Insert it into the DOM;
   4. Call `enter` hook;
-  5. Force a CSS layout so `v-enter` is actually applied, then remove the `v-enter` class to trigger a transition back to the element's original state.
+  5. Force a CSS layout so `v-enter` is actually applied, then remove the `v-enter` class to trigger a transition back to the element's original state;
   6. Wait for the transition to finish;
   7. Call `afterEnter` hook.